Learning a Fourier Transform for Linear Relative Positional Encodings in Transformers: DETAILED EXPERIMENT SETTINGS

-\paragraph{Image classification.} For all the models, we used a dropout rate of 0.1 and no attention dropout.
+All tested models consist of 12 layers with 12 attention heads in each layer.
+The dimension of the feed-forward sub-layer is set to 3072.
+In our \FLT, we use learnable $\mathrm{ReLU}$ as the feature map for kernelized linear attention.
+In particular, the feature map is $\phi: \mathbf{x}\mapsto \mathbf{Wx}$ where $\mathbf{W}$ is a learnable matrix.
+For all the models, we used a dropout rate of 0.1 and no attention dropout.
 We applied the $\mathrm{Adam}$ optimizer with weight decay equal to 0.05 and a standard batch size of 4096.
 All Transformers were trained on TPU architectures until convergence.